 )

-# estimate isochrone from origin_1
+# estimate polygon-based isochrone from origin_1

-iso1 <- isochrone(r5r_core,
+iso_poly <- isochrone(r5r_core,

 origins = origin_1,

-mode = c("walk"),
+mode = "walk",

 departure_datetime = departure_datetime,